Blood sugar spikes happen when the blood sugar rises and falls after we eat something. In the short term, that can lead to hunger and lethargy.

 In one study, 13 healthy individuals were given 75 g of white bread without or with chromium added.
 Those who consumed white bread with added chromium had around a 20 percent reduction in blood sugar right after a meal.

-However, there are other findings that suggest that there is no effect of chromium regarding the control of blood sugar in healthy individuals.
+However, other findings suggest that there is no effect of chromium regarding the control of blood sugar in healthy individuals.
 Food sources rich in chromium are Brazil nuts, broccoli, tomatoes, shellfish, and egg yolks.

 Another study made an investigation of the combined effects of magnesium and chromium on blood sugar.
 The researchers came to the discovery that the combination of both minerals increased sensitivity than either supplement alone.